zipevo/zipcore-p2p/README.md

 `dashcore-p2p` adds Dash protocol support for Dashcore.

-See [the main dashcore repo](https://github.com/dashevo/dashcore) for more information.
+See [the main dashcore-lib repo](https://github.com/dashevo/dashcore-lib) for more information.

 ## Getting Started